AUAP/AP2018/all_miniex/mini_ex6.md

 - [John Conway's Game of Life](http://web.stanford.edu/~cdebs/GameOfLife/)

 **Tasks:**
-1. Make sure you have read the text by Winnie Soon and watch the video lecture by Marius Watz:
+1. Make sure you have read the text by Winnie Soon and watched the video lecture by Marius Watz:
-- [1 hr video] Beautiful Rules: Generative models of creativity (2007) by Marius Watz
+  - [1 hr video] [Beautiful Rules: Generative models of creativity](https://vimeo.com/26594644) (2007) by Marius Watz
   - Soon, Winnie.
-Executing Liveness.
+[Executing Liveness](http://siusoon.net/home/me/doc/soon_PhD_FINAL.pdf).
 PhD dissertation.
 Aarhus University, 2016.
 82-90  (the section on Generativity)
 2. Start with a blank paper.
 Think of at least three simple rules that you want to implement in a generative program.
 3. Design a generative program that utlize at least one for-loop/while-loop and one conditional statement.
 (You may also consider to use noise() and random() syntax)
 4. Upload your sketch to your own Github account under a folder called **mini_ex6**.
 (Make sure your program can be run on a web browser, and if it requires downloading other library, please specify in your readme file)